CyberCRI/RedWire/README.md

   - Otherwise they are not that useful!
   - Ideal service is a perfect proxy (not yet available)
 - Require.JS bindings are nice for extenal libraries
+- Event handling
-- Actions that receive input should use handlers, through the handlers() indirection function, storing values in locals
+  - Actions that receive input can use handlers, through the handlers() indirection function, storing values in locals
+  - Default handlers through signalEvent() that pushes an event into the end of a standard array, like locals.events
+- Timing
+  - Need global "time" info that refers to the game time
+  - Need timeChanged() parameters
+- Data types
+  - Enum data type is useful
+  - Custom data types are also useful (and converters could be provided later)
+  - Should have these options: range, allowNull, default
+  - Algebraic data types would be the best